AounShAh/Research-on-v380-cctv-ip-camera/README.md

 ### 📸 Telnet Session

+An attacker can obtain root shell access to the device's filesystem by authenticating via Telnet using the following default and undocumented credentials:

+   * Username: `root`
+   * Password: `gzhongshi`

-Screenshot showing a successful Telnet login as **root** using default/undocumented credentials:
+Below is a screenshot demonstrating a successful Telnet login with root privileges:

 ![Telnet Access](screenshot_telnet_login.png)